trailblazer/reform/README.md

 Temporary note: This is the README and API for Reform 2.
 On the public API, only a few tiny things have changed.
 When in trouble, join us on the IRC (Freenode) #trailblazer channel.

+[Full documentation for Reform](http://trailblazerb.org/gems/reform) is available online, or support us and grab the [Trailblazer book](https://leanpub.com/trailblazer).

 ## Disposable